rcls/stellatron/solids/stellatron.md

 6 – Second Stellation
 ---------------------

 Prints as two pieces.
-Somewhat like object 23, except the dodecahedron is reduced to a second set of (small) spikes.
-I prefer object 28.
+Somewhat like Crennell 23, except the dodecahedron is reduced to a second set of (small) spikes.
+I prefer Crennell 28.

 Both parts need infil.
 Has a stand.